Alan-Gray/Axial-flux-electric-motor-project/Estimating power output/README.md

-# Estimating Power Output - Theory
+# Estimating Power output
-I'm using the equations found in "Axial Flux Permanent Magnet Brushless Machines (2nd edition)" to make my power calculations.
-My estimate centres around calculating an armature constant $K_e$, which specifies the voltage per RPM of the motor.
-Each equation will have its reference beside it so you can find them in the book.
+Most of my calculations treat the motor like a generator, as I am more familiar with that.
+I'm using the equations found in "Axial Flux Permanent Magnet Brushless Machines (2nd edition)" for this.
+The power estimate centres around calculating an armature constant $K_e$, which specifies the voltage per RPM of the motor.
+You can find each equation with its book reference below.

+## Estimate - Result
+The estimated armature constant for a single coil is 0.0058 V/RPM.
+At 1000 RPM, the coil would generate 5.8 volts.
+With an internal resistance of 0.2 $\Omega$, it would supply 84 watts to an optimised load (load resistance = internal resistance).
+However, this would melt the coil, as the current would be larger than the current rating of the wire.
+I consider this to be a good thing, as it shows that the motor won't be limited by it's magnetic or electrical design.

+## Theory
 ### Armature constant - $K_e$
 The equation for the armature contant is: